Panasonic G80 vs Canon 200D

-The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2016 and June 2017.
+The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were announced, respectively, in September 2016 and June 2017.
 The G80 is a mirrorless interchangeable lens camera, while the 200D is a DSLR.
 The cameras are based on a Four Thirds (G80) and an APS-C (200D) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G80 vs Canon 200D